 - The results displayed on Error Summary in the EVM measurement are also available in CEVM.
-On the other hand, the other results such as Frame Summary, symbols, and various traces are not available in CEVM. - CEVM uses "Mech Atten" and "Elec Atten" commands, but does not use "Range" commands in modulation analysis measurement.
-Modulation Analysis measurement Range setting is independent from other measurement's Attenuation setting. - For Trigger Setting, CEVM also applies xSA-based SCPI commands. - The parameter "Update" concept in EVM doesn't exist in CEVM.
+On the other hand, the other results such as Frame Summary, symbols, and various traces are not available in CEVM. - For Trigger Setting, CEVM also applies xSA-based SCPI commands. - The parameter "Update" concept in EVM doesn't exist in CEVM.
 Any users and allocation changes take effect immediately.
 Same applies to "Ignore" commands. - For IF BW setting, EVM uses the command "[:SENSe]:FREQuency:SPAN," and CEVM uses "[:SENSe]:CEVM:IFBW".
-Since IF BW is automatically set whenever the Demod Bandwidth is changed, the user doesn't have to change it.

-• Some SCPI commands in EVM are not available in CEVM, see "SCPI Commands available in EVM are not supported in CEVM" on page 141.
-Some SCPI commands are newly added in CEVM, see "SCPI Commands only available in CEVM" on page 145.
+Since IF BW is automatically set whenever the Demod Bandwidth is changed, the user doesn't have to change it. - Some SCPI commands in EVM are not available in CEVM, see "SCPI Commands available in EVM are not supported in CEVM" on page 191.
+Some SCPI commands are newly added in CEVM, see "SCPI Commands only available in CEVM" on page 196.